ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Casa Baseggio

 Casa Baseggio is in the attractive part of northern Venice near the Fondamenta della Misericordia.
-It's a fairly new business in a historic building with very nice, clean bedrooms at prices which are very good value by Venetian standards; this is among the cheapest of our B&B options.
+It’s an efficent and well-reviewed business in a historic building with very nice, clean bedrooms at prices which are very good value by Venetian standards; this is among the cheapest of our B&B options.
 District: Cannaregio.

 > More information/make a booking